 You can use your chia jam on anything!
 We used our jam to make peanut butter and jam sandwiches.
 My kids don’t eat much so I was happy that I could find a way to add some additional vitamins to one of their favorite foods.

-Final note: You may want to add a sweetener like honey or sugar to your jam.
+I like that this recipe isn’t super sweet like traditional jam but you may prefer something sweeter.
+You can add honey or a sprinkle of powdered sugar to your jam if you want.
 It’s up to you but fruit typically isn’t naturally as sweet as what you’re used to in a jam.
-When adding sugar though you’ll likely need to heat up your fruit puree to get it to dissolve.
-Honey dissolves more easily.
+When adding sugar though you may need to heat up your fruit puree to get it to dissolve.
+Powdered sugar is a bit better but you could use regular sugar.
+Honey dissolves easily.
 OR you can just add a drizzle of honey to your sandwich or whatever you’re making.
 Easier. 😉